taolicd/taolicd.github.io/_posts/2021-10-20-Bored_API_doc.md

 ---
 layout: post
-title: "Bored API Quickstart Guide"
+title: "Bored API Quickstart Guide to the Bored API"
 date: 2021-10-20
 categories: REST APIs
 ---

-# Quickstart Guide to the Bored API

-## What is the Bored API
+## What is the Bored API for

-The Bored API is a web application for submitting queries to find things to do when you need to kill boredom.
+The [Bored API](www.boredapi.com) is a web API for submitting queries to find things to do to kill boredom.

 ## Authentication
 You do not need an API key to use this API.
-Just submit a query to the endpoint /api/activity/ to retrieve a suggested activity.
+Just submit a query to the endpoint `/api/activity/` to retrieve a suggested activity.

-## Installation, configuration and deployment
+## Installation and deployment

-The API was built using  MEVN stack (MongoDB, Express.js, Vue.js, and Node.js) with frontend using Vue.js and Webpack and backend using Node.js and MongoDB.
+The API was built using  [MEVN stack](https://www.educative.io/edpresso/what-is-mevn-stack) with Frontend using Vue.js and Webpack and Backend using Node.js and MongoDB.
 The application on [www.boredapi.com](www.boredapi.com) is hosted on Heroku.

-### Installation
+You can use this hosted API for querying activities.
+You can also install and deploy your own service.

-To install and host this project on your own machine, do the following:
+To install and deploy this project on your own machine:
 1. Install Node.js and MongoDB.
 2. Clone the project from https://github.com/drewthoennes/Bored-API.
-3. Start MongoDB instance, change directory into the clone project and run
+3. Start MongoDB instance, change directory to the clone project and run

 ```
 npm install
 npm start
 ```
-4. The application is available on https://hostname/8080
+4. The application is started on https://hostname/8080

 ## Endpoint definitions